Paths & Trails

 For an overview of bike paths and lanes in Scottsdale and the Valley of the Sun, go to the interactive Maricopa Association of Governments Regional Bike Map.

-Indian Bend Wash Shared-Use Path (PDF) - A map of parks and connections along the Indian Bend Wash.
+The Indian Bend Wash Shared-Use Path Map (PDF) shows parks and connections along the Indian Bend Wash.

 Scottsdale's McDowell Sonoran Preserve covers 30,000 acres with over 120 miles of trails.